fctr-id/okta-ai-agent/README.md

 mv .env.sample .env

 # ⚠️ IMPORTANT: Edit the .env file with your settings! ⚠️
-# The app will not work without properly configured environment variables
 # nano .env (or use your favorite editor)
 ```